ngxp/store-service/README.md

 bookStoreService = TestBed.get(BookStoreService);
 ```

-The `BehaviourSubject` for `getAllBooks` is now initialized with an empty array instead of `undefined`.
+The `BehaviorSubject` for `getAllBooks` is now initialized with an empty array instead of `undefined`.

 ## Testing Actions